jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Leprechaun.md

 RacialMods: +8 Perception, +4 Sleight of Hand
 Languages: Common, Elven, Halfling, Sylvan
 SQ: leprechaun magic
+SpecialAbilities:
+  Leprechaun Magic (Sp): >
-SpecialAbilities: Leprechaun Magic (Sp) When a leprechaun uses any of its spelllike abilities to deceive, trick, or humiliate a creature (at the GM's discretion), the spell-like ability resolves at caster level 8th rather than 4th.
+    When a leprechaun uses any of its spelllike abilities to deceive, trick, or humiliate a creature (at the GM's discretion), the spell-like ability resolves at caster level 8th rather than 4th.
 If a leprechaun uses its spell-like abilities in this manner, it has a bonus of +11 on concentration checks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: